ivankocienski/PlaceCal-Handbook/commissioners.md

 ---
 ## What is PlaceCal for Commissioners?

-PlaceCal fulfils many functions for large statutory organisations, who are our main target audience.
+A Commissioner for PlaceCal is someone who funds PlaceCal and want to use it to help people work together in their region.
+They are often overseeing large statutory organisations, who are our main target audience.

-It's not just a platform or a piece of software.
+For Commissioners, PlaceCal is not just a platform or a piece of software.
 It's a holistic social and technical toolkit designed to improve the quality, quantity and accessibility of community data.

-PlaceCal helps to make smarter, more resilient and better connected neighbourhoods that work for everyone: especially people at risk of being left behind by the "digital divide".
+PlaceCal helps us to make smarter, more resilient and better connected neighbourhoods that work for everyone.
+It's targeted especially people at risk of being left behind by the "digital divide".

 By tackling digital inclusion with our specific approach, PlaceCal opens the door to healthier and happier communities -- using the existing resources at hand.